After asking permission to sit

 Of a trajectory not taken.

-As an old satellite, decaying orbit
+An old satellite, decaying orbit

 Suddenly snags the atmosphere and falls